 In addition to residential services, Open Sky offers a range of clinical and rehabilitative services for individuals with mental health challenges who are living in the community or are ready to transition from a residential program to a less restrictive living environment.

 Care coordinators, housing counselors, clinicians, nurses and peers work with individuals in their own apartments and homes, in transition from residential programs, and in the community.
 Services vary in intensity and frequency, ranging from high supports to more basic intermittent support, depending on the needs of individuals.

-We provide respite services to individuals referred by the Department of Mental Health (DMH).
+We provide respite services to individuals referred by the Massachusetts Department of Mental Health (DMH).
 These services are short term in nature and are provided in group or community settings.
 Services are provided by an integrated team of staff that includes: clinicians, nurses, peers, program supervisors and counselors.

 Respite services are designed to assist individuals to remain safely in the community while dealing with many of life’s challenges such as: physical health challenges, homelessness, loss of a loved one, increased symptoms, a brief psychiatric hospitalization, loss of a job, etc.

 Respite services are provided in two group settings located in Gardner and Southbridge.
 Services can also be provided in the community or in an individual’s home.